 - 7.1.1 The admissibility of expert evidence is subject to specific considerations (see below).
 It is also (with certain exemptions) subject to the admissibility provisions which apply to all evidence.
-Consideration of these provisions is beyond the scope of this document but certain key points are important.34 - a.
+Consideration of these provisions is beyond the scope of this document, but certain key points are important.40 - a.
 Evidence is only admissible if it is relevant and reliable. - i.
 See R v.
-Luttrell, Jheeta, Beagley, Keshwala, Shergil, Dhaliwal, Sahota, Dawson and Hamberger [2004] EWCA Crim 1344. - ii.
+Luttrell, Jheeta, Beagley, Keshwala, Shergil, Dhaliwal,Sahota, Dawson and Hamberger [2004] EWCA Crim 1344. - ii.
 This issue of relevance was considered by Lord Bingham of Cornhill in O'Brien (Respondent) v.
-Chief Constable of South Wales Police (Appellant) [2005] UKHL 26:
+Chief Constable of South Wales Police (Appellant) [2005] UKHL 26: - "3.

-"3.
 Any evidence, to be admissible, must be relevant.
 Contested trials last long enough as it is without spending time on evidence which is irrelevant and cannot affect the outcome.
 Relevance must, and can only, be judged by reference to the issue which the court (whether judge or jury) is called upon to decide.
 As Lord Simon of Glaisdale observed in Director of Public Prosecutions v.
-Kilbourne [1973]

-Part 33 of the Rules in effect before 2015 became Part 19 in the 2015 issue of the Rules.
+Kilbourne [1973] AC 729, 756, "Evidence is relevant if it is logically probative or disprobative of some matter which requires proof relevant (ie. logically probative or disprobative) evidence is evidence which makes the matter which requires proof more or less probable." - iii.
+The issue of reliability, while of general application, is the subject of specific considerations in the case of expert evidence.
+These are discussed below. - Evidence of opinion is, generally, not admissible.
+If opinion evidence is wrongly admitted it may provide grounds for appeal - R v.
+Sepulvida-Gomez [2019] EWCA Crim 2174.

 The admissibility of expert evidence has been considered in a number of Commonwealth jurisdiction cases.
 See, for example, ASIC v.
 Rich [2005] NSWSC 149, Makita (Australia) Pty Ltd v.
-Sprowles [2001] NSWCA 305, FGT Custodians PTY Ltd v.
+Sprowles [2001] NSWCA 305,FGT Custodians PTY Ltd v.
 Fagenblat [2003] VSCA 33. and Honeysett v The Queen [2014] HCA 29.